thegetty/lod-gateway/README.md

                             # setting `PREFIX_RECORD_IDS=TOP`, or to disable all prefixing
                             # of record "id" values by setting `PREFIX_RECORD_IDS=NONE`.

-KEEP_LAST_VERSION=.         # Set this to True to enable the retention of a single previous
+KEEP_LAST_VERSION=          # Set this to True to enable the retention of a single previous
                             # version of a record when it is updated.
 See 'Versioning' for
                             # more details.
 ```